 NOTE: For any reviews to be submitted, we still require the users first and last name and at least one form of contact, so we can ensure we only post verifyable comments and reviews.
 Not all the reviews we receive are posted, for this reason.

 No. We appreciate people may want to remain anonymous (for various reasons) while posting a comment.
-We do require at least a name and contact number (which we use internally only for verification purposes).
+We do require at least a name and a contact number or email address (which we use internally only for verification purposes).
 We will only show your first name - unless you have requested an anonymous name - then no first name will show.
 Also, we do not share contact details or email addresses with any facilities, suppliers or advertisers.

 Some listings may have more information than others, either because the facility owner / manager has not checked their details and added additional information, or the facility have upgraded their listing to allow additional contact details, their weblink, logo and photos to be displayed.